LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 - The Data Selector tool has been installed and set up.

 .. seealso::
-	Please refer to the :doc:`setup <../setup/setup>` section for further information about any of these requirements.
+	Please refer to the :doc:`Setting up the tool <../setup/setup>` section for further information about any of these requirements.

 .. raw:: latex